neuralarchcon/neuralarchcon.github.io/_datasets/tasks/s_7_Trackpad.md

 contact:
 email:
 ratings: true
-summary: Visual movement tracking.
-Relative position judgement of self-performed finger movements on a stylus + confidence ratings.
+summary: Motor metacognition task where participants perform finger movements on a trackpad while observing drifting gratings, then judge the relative duration of visual stimuli and rate confidence in their decisions.
 participants: 286
 cost_group: metacognition
 citation: